The Best Life Insurance Companies For 2020

 But all isn’t lost.
 Voya Financial is here to help!
 (You may be familiar with the company ING, but you should know they recently changed their name to Voya Financial.)

-Voya Financial is known for placing less emphasis on a family’s history than most other companies do when determining rates.
+Voya Financial is known for placing less emphasis on a family’s history than most others do from our list of the best life insurance companies when determining rates.

 If something as dire as cancer is part of your family history, then you should still talk to insurance agents and get life insurance quotes from multiple companies.
 However, there’s a good chance Voya Financial will offer you some of the best—if not the best—premiums.
 Plus, its financial strength and customer satisfaction is higher than most of its competitors.

-Who knew there was so much to consider when choosing the best policy?
+Who knew there was so much to consider when choosing the best life policies?

-Thankfully, if you choose one of these seven top life insurance companies, you’ll set yourself and your family up for success.
+Thankfully, if you choose one of these seven top life insurance companies, you’ll set yourself, your children and your family up for success.

 Laura Grace Tarpley is a freelance writer and an editor for FluentU.
 Follow her on Twitter @lgtarpley.